 Buxa Tiger Reserve

 Rajabhatkhawa: Surrounded by the reserve’s lush forests, this area offers abundant opportunities for wildlife enthusiasts.
 Rajabhatkhawa features a watchtower hidden deep within the jungle, providing a chance to spot elephants, bisons, and on rare occasions, tigers.
 Additionally, the place boasts The Nature Interpretation Centre and The Animal Rescue Centre.
 Visitors can also opt for a park safari, whether in a car or a jeep.

-Buxa Tiger Reserve – Safari Booking, Timings and Entry Fee
+Buxa Tiger Reserve Safari Booking Online

+Buxa Tiger Reserve